OliverHagebris/BSE_Self-Driving-Car_Portfolio/index.md

 const int echoPin = 4;  //the pinholes for the ultrasound sensor const int trigPin = 3;

-const int rightIR = 7;  //the pinholes for the ir obstacle sensor const int leftIR = 8;
+const int rightIR = 7;  //the pinholes for the ir sensor const int leftIR = 8;

-const int IR_RECEIVE_PIN = 12;  //the pinhole for the irremote receiver
+const int IR_RECEIVE_PIN = 12;  //the pinhole for the irremote sensor

 bool isOn = false;  //the var that turns on/off the system